CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-06.md

     ![](./media/image-80.png)

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
+  - Hit the Validate button for the corresponding task.
   - If you receive a success message, you can proceed to the next task.
   - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.